EmbodiedSAM: Online Segment Any 3D Thing in Real Time: Concluding Remark

 \section{Concluding Remark}

-In this work, we presented ESAM, an efficient framework that leverages vision foundation models for online, real-time, fine-grained, generalized and open-vocabulary 3D instance segmentation.
+In this work, we presented ESAM, an efficient framework that leverages vision foundation models for online, real-time, fine-grained and generalized 3D instance segmentation.
 We propose to lift the 2D masks generated by VFM to 3D queries with geometric-aware pooling, which is followed by a dual-path query decoder to refine the queries and generate accurate 3D instance masks.
-Then with the query-mask correspondence, we design three auxiliary tasks to represent each 3D mask in three discriminative vectors, which enables fast mask merging with matrix operations.
+Then with the query-mask correspondence, we design three auxiliary tasks to discriminatively represent each 3D mask, which enables fast mask merging with matrix operations.
 Extensive experimental results on four datasets demonstrates that ESAM achieves leading performance, online and real-time inference and strong generalization ability.
-ESAM also shows great potential in open-vocabulary and data-efficient setting.
 We believe ESAM brings a new paradigm on how to effectively leverage 2D VFM for embodied perception.

 \textbf{Potential Limitations.} Despite of the satisfactory performance, there are still some limitations of ESAM.
 First, whether ESAM is real-time depends on the adopted VFM.
 Currently we adopt SAM and FastSAM, among which only FastSAM can achieve real-time inference.
 However, we believe there will be more efficient 2D VFM with better performance and more functions in the near future, and ESAM can be further improved along with the improvement of 2D VFM.
 Second, the 3D U-Net and memory-based adapters for feature extraction are relatively heavy, which count for most of the inference time for 3D part of ESAM.
 The speed of ESAM may be boosted to a higher level if we can make the backbone more efficient, which we leave for future work.